rodrigocastillogl/convolutional-neural-networks/README.md

 * *Translation invariance*: in earliest layers, the model should respond similarly to the same patch, regardless of where it appears in the image.
-* *Locality principle*: in earliest layers, network should focus on local regions , without regard for the contents in distant regions.
-Later, these local representations can be aggragated.
+* *Locality principle*: in earliest layers, network should focus on local regions, without regard for the contents in distant regions.
+Later, these local representations can be aggregated.
 * Deeper layers should be able to capture longer-range features of the image.

 We can now desing a model with these characteristics.
 We can consider a MLP with two-dimensional